-- Additional cemetery space will be provided, which will address a critical challenge in the municipal area. - The proposed expansion will provide an opportunity to formally conserve the identified conservation worthy areas through a Stewardship Agreement with CapeNature. - The proposed expansion will provide employment opportunities.
+- Additional cemetery space will be provided, which will address a critical challenge in the municipal area. - The preferred alternative excludes the high sensitivity area which will be formally protected as a conservation area. - The proposed development will provide employment opportunities during the construction phase.